Tour name: Mayan Inland Expedition.

 Our local guide and his cousin paddled me across the lake to the howlers in a canoe.
 They took me right to the monkeys and we hung out listening to that incredible sound.

 More young Mayans, our zip line hosts, waited for us across the lake.
-Here we picked up a stick carved to perfectly fit over the zip line cable functioning as a break.
+They offered a stick, carved to perfectly fit over the zip line cable to function as a break.
 I left everything there except the break.
-We walked for about a quarter-mile, through the jungle on a primitive, narrow trail to the top of the hill.
+We walked for about a quarter-mile, through the jungle on a rocky trail, undergrown with tree roots to the top of the hill.

 A cenote is a hole in the jungle floor where the limestone had fallen away and filled with fresh water.
 When it rains, water falls through the limestone into natural underground cisterns or caves.